Pioryd/am_example/README.md

-# AM web server
+# Web application server

 ## Description

-This is a sever side of AM client-server application.
+This is a sever side of web client-server application.
 To run client side, you need to run one of client projects:

 - am_web_client_js